 It was previously believed that breast implants needed to be replaced every 10 years.
 However, with the improved implantation and implant options today, this is not the case.
 If no rupture, damage, or medical issues have occurred because of the implant and the patient remains satisfied with the implant shape and volume, they do not need to be replaced.
 To ensure safety, it is recommended to have an MRI performed every few years to avoid undetected implant damage.

 Yes, mammograms can still be performed after a breast augmentation with breast implants.
 There are many technicians experienced in performing specialized mammograms for women with breast implants.
 It is important to inform your radiology office that you have breast implants prior to scheduling a mammogram for breast cancer screening.

 Breast augmentation scars will be more noticeable and pronounced for the first few months following the procedure.
 Scars may appear red or discolored and raised, but with time these scars should fade into a slender and barely noticeable line.
 At about 6 weeks or advised by your surgeon, you may begin using silicone based gels that will reduce the appearance of the scars.
-It takes full year or more for scars to fully mature.
-Additionally, our specialist will use a specialized tape to cover your incision lines with for weeks after surgery to improve scar healing.
+It takes a full year or more for scars to fully mature.
+Additionally, our specialist will use a specialized tape to cover your incision lines with for the weeks after surgery to improve scar healing.